 How much does a major car service cost?
 A major service is not offered by all companies that do full and interim servicing.
 From the top results on Google that offered major car servicing, the average cost was £221 with an average of 64 checks.

 How much should an mot and service cost together?
 A lot of garages will offer discounts if you book your MOT together with a service.
 Since your car requires a service every year, it makes sense to get your car serviced and MOT tested at the same time.
 It will save you multiple trips to the garage and you’ll save money on your MOT too.
+Even if a discount isn’t offer on your MOT, booking your MOT for the same day of your service is always a good idea to save time if not money.

 Book your Service